xelatex/homepage/source/_posts/Battlefield-Calico-Flannel-Weave-and-Docker-Overlay-Network.md

 # Docker Multi-host Networking Introduction

-Docker kicked out with a simple single-host networking from the very beginning.
+Docker kicked off with a simple single-host networking from the very beginning.
 Unfortunately, this prevents Docker clusters from scale out to multiple hosts.
 A number of projects put their focus on this problem such as Calico, Flannel and Weave, and also since Nov.
 2015, Docker support the Multi-host Overlay Networking itself.

 What these projects have in common is trying to control the container's networking configurations, thus to capture and inject network packets.
 Consequently, every containers located on different hosts can get IPs in the same subnet and communicate with each other as if they are connected to the same L2 switch.
 In this way, containers could spread out on multiple hosts, even on multiple data centers.